jonnonz1/nz-statute-book/acts/public/2003/credit-contracts-and-consumer-finance-act-2003.md

 ### 9 Application to existing high-cost consumer credit contracts
 (1) The amendments made by section 25 (new subpart 6A of Part 2) of the 2019 Act apply to an existing agreement as set out in this clause.
 Costs cap
-(2) Section 45E (costs of borrowing must not exceed loan advance) applies to an existing agreement as follows: ExampleBefore commencement, Ms D borrows $100 from a creditor (C) under a consumer credit contract that has an annual interest rate of 500% pa and a term of 6 weeks.
+(2) Section 45E (costs of borrowing must not exceed loan advance) applies to an existing agreement as follows:ExampleBefore commencement, Ms D borrows $100 from a creditor (C) under a consumer credit contract that has an annual interest rate of 500% pa and a term of 6 weeks.
 Section 45E does not limit the amount that can be recovered under that contract.As at commencement, Ms D has repaid $92, consisting of $32 in interest and fees and $60 of the principal.
 Her unpaid balance is $40.After commencement, Ms D refinances by entering into a further high-cost consumer credit contract with C to repay the remaining $40, and will receive a further advance of $50, ie, $90 in total.The first advance of $100 in the pre-commencement contract caps the maximum costs of borrowing under the new contract.
 The maximum costs of borrowing that Ms D will have to pay under the new contract is $100 - $32 = $68 (ie, the amount in interest and fees charged on the first contract ($32) is subtracted from the first advance of $100 to give a remaining cap of $68).
   (a) section 45E restricts maximum costs of borrowing under an existing agreement only if the parties to the agreement agree to change the agreement with effect after commencement; and
   (b) the rules in that section for calculating the first advance and whether a contract is a related consumer credit contract apply equally to all agreements (including those entered into before commencement).
 Sections 45F and 45G